High Court of Chivalry

-His Majesty's High Court of Chivalry is a civil law (as opposed to common law) court in English and Welsh law with jurisdiction over matters of heraldry.
+His Majesty's High Court of Chivalry, also known as the Court of Chivalry, is a court in the English and Welsh legal system which has jurisdiction over matters of heraldry.
 The court has been in existence since the fourteenth century; however, it rarely sits.
-The sole judge is now the hereditary Earl Marshal of England, the Duke of Norfolk, though if not a professional lawyer, he normally appoints a professional lawyer as his lieutenant or surrogate.
+The sole judge is now the holder of the hereditary office of Earl Marshal of England, the Duke of Norfolk.
+While the Earl Marshal may sit as a judge of the court himself, if he is not a professional lawyer he would typically appoint a professional lawyer as his lieutenant or surrogate to hear and decide a case brought to the court — in recent times, the Lord Chief Justice has been so appointed.

-In Scotland, these types of cases are heard in the Court of the Lord Lyon, which is a standing civil and criminal court, with its own judge – the Lord Lyon King of Arms and its own procurator fiscal (public prosecutor) under the Scottish legal system.
+In Scotland, these types of cases are heard in the similar but separate Court of the Lord Lyon, which is a standing court with its own judge, the Lord Lyon King of Arms, and its own procurator fiscal (public prosecutor).
+It forms part of the Scottish legal system.

 History

 A session of the Court of Chivalry being held in the College of Arms, depicted in 1809.

 The court was historically known as the Curia Militaris, the Court of the Constable and the Marshal, or the Earl Marshal's Court.
 The court was established some time prior to the late fourteenth century with jurisdiction over certain military matters, which came to include misuse of arms.
 It was instituted by Edward III, along with the Earl and other key personnel.

 Since it was created in the fourteenth century, the court has always sat when required, except for the short time between 1634 and its temporary abolition by the Long Parliament in 1640 when it sat on a regular basis.
 During this time, the court heard well over a thousand cases, of which evidence survives from 738 cases.

 Its jurisdiction and powers were successively reduced by the common law courts to the point where, after 1737, the court ceased to be convened and was in time regarded as obsolete and no longer in existence.
 That understanding was authoritatively overturned, however, by a revival of the court in 1954, when the Earl Marshal appointed the then Lord Chief Justice to sit as his surrogate.
-The Lord Chief Justice Lord Goddard confirmed that the court retained both its existence and its powers, and ruled in favour of the suit before him.
+The Lord Chief Justice (Lord Goddard) confirmed that the court retained both its existence and its powers, and ruled upon the law suit brought before the court.